 Community schools generally must comply with Ohio's Ethics Law, which, among other things, requires public officials to disclose conflicts of interest and prohibits them from having an interest in a contract awarded by their public office.
-Formerly, however, there were two exceptions to the Ethics Law for community schools.
-First, a member of a community school governing authority could be an employee of the school.
-Second, a governing authority member could have an interest in contracts entered into by the governing authority, except for contracts with for-profit firms for management of the school's operations.
-The act eliminates these two exceptions, but it retains the general requirement for community schools to comply with the Ethics Law.
-Therefore, it appears that, under the act, members of a community school's governing authority could not be employed by the school or, except in specified circumstances, have an interest in any contract awarded by the governing authority.
+Currently, however, there are two exceptions to the Ethics Law for community schools.
+First, a member of a community school governing authority may be an employee of the school.
+Second, a governing authority member may have an interest in contracts entered into by the governing authority, except for contracts with for-profit firms for management of the school's operations.
+The bill eliminates these two exceptions, but it retains the general requirement for community schools to comply with the Ethics Law.
+Therefore, it appears that, under the bill, members of a community school's governing authority could not be employed by the school or, except in specified circumstances, have an interest in any contract awarded by the governing authority.42

-&lt;sup>37 See R.C.
-Chapter 102, and R.C.
-2921.42, neither in the act.
+41 See R.C.
+Chapter 102. and R.C.
+2921.42.